 - It’s extremely effective: a short sale can completely wipe out (or almost wipe out) the amount owed on your mortgage.
 If there is any amount left over that is not covered by the sale of your property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).

 With a short sale, you still end up with the reality of having to leave your home.
-But this strategy ensures that you leave on the brighter side: The impact to your credit is much less (compared to a bankruptcy or a foreclosure) so this is a smart long-term option for avoiding foreclosure.
+But this strategy ensures that you leave on the brighter side: The impact on your credit is much less (compared to a bankruptcy or a foreclosure) so this is a smart long-term option for avoiding foreclosure.